 If you are suffering from hay fever or other allergies, then please consult your local GP.
 You can also supplement ingredients into your diet that may help to combat the symptoms and side effects.

-You can add vitamin C, vitamin D3, zinc, and LactoSpore to your very own personalised gummy vitamin today at Nourished.
+You can add vitamin C, vitamin D3, zinc, and LactoSpore to your very own personalised gummy nutrient today at Nourished.
 Each of our delicious gummies packs 7-high-impact ingredients into a single stack.
-You can take our short consultation to get a personalised recommendation or create your own vitamin from our lab.
+You can take our short consultation to get a personalised recommendation or create your own gummy from our lab.

 Want to Learn More?